Get answers to your most frequently asked questions!

 I want to volunteer for camp.
 How do I get my discount?

 If you are registering online, you will receive a discount code that can be applied at checkout.
-If you are registering with paper, you may send the discounted amount with your registration.
 Be sure to contact the camp director for the correct amount.

 Can I register after the June close day (around the 1st)?